Newcomers to basketball may be wondering – what is a reach-in foul in basketball?

-Is slapping the hand a foul in basketball?
+Is slapping the hand a reach-in foul in basketball?

-Slapping or otherwise contacting the hand of a ball holder is only legal in two cases:
+Slapping or otherwise contacting the hand of a player in possession of the ball is only legal in two cases:

 When that part of the player’s hand touches the ball.
-For example, if only the fingertips touch the ball, then touching the player’s hand anywhere else is a foul.
+For example, if only the fingertips touch the ball, then touching the offensive player’s hand anywhere else is a reach-in foul.

-When the hand contact is incidental – that is, if the ball holder isn’t slowed down and doesn’t lose his balance or rhythm as a result of the hand contact.
+When the hand contact is incidental – that is, if the ball handler isn’t slowed down and doesn’t lose his balance or rhythm as a result of the hand contact.

 The 4th Quarter

-In the end, reaching in basketball may be called an offense if any illegal contact occurs between the defender and the ball holder.
+In the end, reaching in basketball may be called as a foul if any illegal contact occurs between the defender and the ball handler.
 This explanation obviously omits a lot of details, but you get the point.